venturecommunism/meteor-taskwarrior/README.md

 At this point you should log out and log back in so that the mrt command works.

+Open up the meteor-taskwarrior/server/taskwarrior.js file in an editor and edit the following values to match your task server configuration:

+- taskserver (the ip or domain of your task server)
+- port (defaults to 6544)
+- org (org/group your task user belongs to)
+- user (user name of your task user)
+- key (shared key looks something like 'ddea9923-fgg3-3922-c958-23cgdeaa0584')
+- myClientPrivateKey (your client.key.pem private key for your task user)

 Then do:

     cd meteor-taskwarrior